Vinicius-Tanigawa/Undergraduate-Research-Project/README.md

 * Finish the vehicle script.
 * Finish the mission script.
 * Research about the batteries and its specifications.
+* Plan the script for OpenLCA.

 ## Status
 Project is: _in progress_.

-## Inspiration
+## Acknoledgement
-Project inspired by The 2030 Agenda for Sustainable Development by UN.

-Special thanks to Professor Osmar Ogashawara for believing in me and accepting being my professor adviser.
+Special thanks to Professor Osmar Ogashawara for believing in me and accepting being my professor adviser and Professor Jorge Henrique Bidinotto for accepting being my professor co-advisor.

-Special thanks to Francisco Palazzo Neto, Felipe Odaguil, Diego Morais and Murilo Gallani for helping me with my project, showing me tools and providing me with all the information that I asked for.
+Also I would like to acknowledge Murilo Gallani, Geovana Neves, Francisco Palazzo Neto, Felipe Odaguil and Diego Morais for helping me with my project, showing me tools, providing me with all the information that I needed and leading me to awesome people who could add a lot to my knowledge in relation to the aeronautics area.

-Special thanks to Надежда Стелянова Стефанова for supporting me always when I most needed.

-Special thanks to Tiago Gonzalez Fein, Gabriel Wagner Paulin Carvalho and Davi Koschelny Guarniere for being my real friends since high school.
+Likewise, I would like to thanks Tiago Gonzalez Fein, Gabriel Wagner Paulin Carvalho and Davi Koschelny Guarniere for being my real friends since high school and Alicia Rossybel Cruz Márquez, Надежда Стелянова Стефанова and Жулиета Викторова Грудева for supporting me always when I most needed.

+Along with, I am greatful for Dragão Branco Aerodesign and SAE Aerodesign Brazil Competition for embracing and feeding my mind with new ideas and skills related to aeronautics as well as the Federal University of São Carlos (UFSCar) for the great education and academic experience.

-And last, but not least nor less special, my family whom raised me and believed in my potential during so many years.
+And last, but not least nor less special, my family whom raised me and believed in my potential during all my life.

 ## Contact
 Created by Vinicius Kazuhiko Quitakava Tanigawa